 As the ground below me ramped up above 12% my hopes were quickly dashed.
 My recent cycling diary was as empty as a celiac’s breadbin and the lack of training quickly started to take its toll on my legs.
-Well I say my, legs, but actually it was my arse and hands that were taking the biggest kicking.
-When you think about cycling you are only actually attached at three points, and two of them were really starting to hurt.
+Well, I say my, legs, but actually it was my arse and hands that were taking the biggest kicking.
+When riding a bike you are only actually attached at three points, and two of them were really starting to hurt.

 The first sign of life was when I passed a guy making his way down the hill.
-He had t shirt in hand and clumped dreadlocks sitting just above his weather beaten shoulders.
-On one hand he was walking with a pace bearing comparison to a London commuter running late for the morning tube on the other he had a swagger that said he answered to no one but himself.
-I slowed down and held out my water bottle as I went by in show of genorosity from one traveller to another.
+He had t-shirt in hand and clumped dreadlocks sitting just above his weather-beaten shoulders.
+On one hand, he was walking with a pace bearing comparison to a London commuter running late for the morning tube on the other he had a swagger that said he answered to no one but himself.
+I slowed down and held out my water bottle as I went by in show of generosity from one traveller to another.
 He lifted his hand, flat palmed transforming quickly into a thumbs up to acknowledge my gesture “See you at the bottom” he yelled down the road after me.

 “’It’s for the lady o there” she said “70 t’day, been coming here for 32 year”.
 Before my mind could register the fact that you could come to the same resort every year from the age of 38 onwards we were being pressed into action.